dlinoba/schools_nearby/README.md

 Schools nearby by geospatial location

-This case gets data from schools in Fortaleza - Brazil It treat the data evaluating miss data or dirty data as wrong coordinates.
+This case gets data from schools in Fortaleza - Brazil It treat the data evaluating missing data or dirty data as wrong coordinates.
 Inform your coordinates to find near schools near you.